phalcon-orphanage/docs/en/api/Phalcon_Filter.rst

 Class **Phalcon\\Filter**
 =========================

 The Phalcon\\Filter component provides a set of commonly needed data filters.
-It provides object oriented wrappers to the php filter extension
+It provides object oriented wrappers to the php filter extension.
+Also allows the developer to define his/her own filters

 .. code-block:: php